ivanaslamov/quake2-docker-linux-intel/README.md

-a docker container to run Quake II game on a linux machine
+a docker container to run Quake II demo game on a linux machine

 to run execute:
 ```